RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

-To rigorously evaluate RACA across different principles, we construct a series of synthetic test suites derived from the base plain suite (randomly sampled from the remaining prompts with a fixed size) to simulate different testing scenarios.
-First, Redundant-Semantic ($S_{RS}$) adds synonymous prompts rephrased from the plain suite to test insensitivity to redundancy, where a subset of prompts is rephrased by the vicuna and incorporated.
-Second Redundant-Invalid ($S_{RI}$) adds benign prompts sampled from Alpaca to test invalid-insensitivity.
-Finally, Jailbreak Attacks ($S_{JA}$) adds prompts that successfully jailbreak the model without refusal from remaining prompts to test the sensitivity to adversarial inputs.
-An expansion set $S_E$ that randomly adds remaining prompts from the same dataset to $S_P$ serves as a baseline for these test suites for comparison.
-Additionally, the replacement versions ($S^*$) retain the same size as $S_P$ but replace a subset of prompts with their corresponding inputs for further comparison.
+To rigorously evaluate RACC against the three design principles, we construct a series of synthetic test suites derived from the base plain suite $S_P$, which is randomly sampled from the prompts remaining after the calibration set is split off, with a fixed size, to ensure no overlap between the calibration and test data.
+An expansion set $S_E$ randomly adds more remaining prompts from the same dataset to $S_P$, serving as a size-matched baseline.
+We then construct three augmentation suites, each targeting one design principle: Redundant-Semantic ($S_{RS}$) adds synonymous prompts rephrased using Vicuna to test synonym-insensitivity; Redundant-Invalid ($S_{RI}$) adds benign prompts sampled from Alpaca to test invalid-insensitivity; and Jailbreak Attacks ($S_{JA}$) adds successful jailbreak prompts from the remaining pool to test jailbreak-sensitivity.
+Additionally, the replacement versions ($S^*$) retain the same size as $S_P$ but replace a subset of prompts with the respective type of inputs for further comparison.
 Table \ref{tab:test_suites} summarizes the design.